Ameek94/BOBE/README.md

 ### Optional Dependencies

 BOBE has several optional dependencies for extended functionality.
 When installing from source, you can install them as follows:

+- **Cosmology Suite**: Install with `pip install -e '.[cosmo]'`
+  - This will install Cobaya, needed for several cosmological likelihoods.
+You will still need to download and install the data for some likelihoods - see the [Cobaya documentation](https://cobaya.readthedocs.io/en/latest/) for more details.
+  - It will also install mpi4py (you will need to have an MPI implementation such as openmpi or mpich).
+Enables parallel likelihood evaluation and GP fitting across multiple processes using mpi4py.

-- **Cobaya Likelihoods**: Install with `pip install -e '.[cobaya]'`
+- **Cobaya Only**: Install with `pip install -e '.[cobaya]'`
-  - Enables `CobayaLikelihood` class for cosmological likelihoods interfaced through Cobaya
-  - Required for interfacing with Cobaya cosmological models

-- **MPI Parallelization**: Install with `pip install -e '.[mpi]'`
+- **MPI Only**: Install with `pip install -e '.[mpi]'`
-  - Enables parallel likelihood evaluation across multiple processes using mpi4py
-  - Recommended for expensive likelihoods (evaluation time > 1 second)

 - **All Optional Dependencies**: Install with `pip install -e '.[all]'`